 - Fanservice: Some, in the latter stories.
 The earlier ones were strictly family-friendly.

 - Fatal Method Acting: In-universe example in "La gran superproducción".
 Brut Kanlaster suffers a heart attack right after saying his character's last line.
 Coincidentally, that's the exact point of the movie where his character was supposed to die, so his real death appears in the finished movie, and viewers praise it as his best performance ever.

 - Follow the Leader: In-universe.
 In "La gran superproducción", López chooses to write a Sword and Sorcery script to pitch to the boss purely because of the genre's popularity at the time.

 - Funny Animal: The Poet Ant, a humanoid radioactive ant from El castillo de arena (The Sand Castle).

-- Genius Bruiser: Bruto is physically the second strongest member of the Super Grupo, after "Supes", but he's also the second smartest after el Mago.
+- Genius Bruiser: Bruto is physically the second strongest member of the Supergroup, after "Supes", but he's also the second smartest after el Mago.
 Superlopez is also supposed to be pretty smart himself.

 - Human Aliens: Superlopez.